clemdesign/grav-plugin-detect-adblock/README.md

 The message displayed to user is managed by the template `partials/detect-adblock.html.twig`.
 You can overwrite this template in your theme, but be careful to:

-- define the ` id="detect-adblock"` for box wrapper of your message.
+- define the ` id="detect-adblock-popup"` for box wrapper of your message.
 - add a close button with this action ` onclick="dabHide()"`.
 - add the script to include `/user/plugins/detect-adblock/assets/js/ads.js`